 The risk of Contemplative Prayer is that many such things are cultural, interpretive, and our nature is such that we take them as authoritative.

 So while Loyola feels that contemplating a particularly sad image of Jesus crucified is healthy, I feel it is not, in as much as the Gospel in the heart quickly steps aside.
-We can in even regular speech or preaching attribute feelings and thoughts to biblical characters that are not related in the Scriptural witness, and when they are added to a prayer life they become a mode by which we put thoughts into the very mind of Christ, lose what the Holy Spirit intended to communicate, and baptize our own cultural ideals.
+Even in regular speech or preaching people attribute feelings and thoughts to biblical characters that are not contained in the Scriptural witness.
+When they are added to a prayer life they become a mode by which we put thoughts into the very mind of Christ, lose what the Holy Spirit intended to communicate, and baptize our own cultural ideals.

 A famous pastor once said, “What Jesus meant to say was…”